Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Proofs of the main results

 for some $0<\tau<1$.
 Since $g: B(a,r) \to B(a,r)$ is a contraction, the Banach fixed-point theorem yields that $B(a,r)$ contains a point $z$ for which $g(z) =z$, and hence $f(z)=c$. \end{proof} It is then easy to deduce that Local Monotonicity (as stated in Theorem \ref{thm:mono}) holds for $p$-adic fields.

 We can use the techniques from the proof of the Local Jacobian Property to obtain a generalisation of Lemma \ref{lemma_locally_constant}.
 This is probably not new, but since we could not find any reference, we give a proof in full detail.
 Let $\mu$ be the Haar measure on $K$, normalized such that $\mu(\mathcal{O}_K)=1$.
-We use the notation $\mu(A)=\int_A\abs{\mathrm{d}x}$ for a measurable set $A\subset K$. \begin{proposition} Let $K$ be a $p$-adic field.
-Let $X,Y\subset K$ be measurable sets, $X$ open, and let $f:X\to Y$ be bijection that is strictly differentiable.
+We use the notation $\mu(A)=\int_A\abs{\mathrm{d}x}$ for a measurable set $A\subset K$. \begin{proposition} Let $(K,\Lm)$ be a $P$-minimal structure, $K$ a $p$-adic field.
+Let $X,Y\subset K$ be definable, measurable sets, and let $f:X\to Y$ be a definable bijection that is strictly differentiable.
 Then